Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

-The limited performance of the static symbolic policies under partial state observability compared to the dynamic symbolic policies and NDE can be contributed to the lack of memory in the static policies.
-The memory capacity in the dynamic policies allows for estimation of the velocity, which turns out to be crucial to solve the SHO and acrobot tasks successfully.
-The memory capacity in the dynamic symbolic policy significantly increases the search space, but enables the policies to satisfy its goals in environments with partial observability.
+This experiment demonstrated that static symbolic policies perform poorly under partial state observability compared to the dynamic symbolic policies and NDE.
+This result can be contributed to the lack of memory in the static policies.
+Memory allows for estimation of the velocity, which enables policies to solve the SHO and acrobot tasks successfully.
+The latent state significantly increases the search space, but improves the robustness of the dynamic symbolic policies when confronted with partial observability.